AriFordsham/GHCWiki/building/solaris.md

 TODO attach a patch for ghc-6.8.3, send in a patch for ghc-6.10.x and HEAD.

-## Using GMP and other libs from non-standard locations
+## Using GMP from a non-standard location

 The gmp library is not a standard system library on Solaris.
 It can usually be installed from a third party binary package collection or built from source.
 Either way it will usually not be on the standard cpp include path or the standard static linker path, or the standard dynamic linker path.